Meet the team

 Clerk to the Brothers

-Buzz is responsible for all aspects of administration regarding the Brothers, from application stage through to end of life arrangements.
+Hannah is responsible for all aspects of administration regarding the Brothers, from application stage through to end of life arrangements.
 She liaises between Brothers, Governors and staff and organises a variety of activities and events of interest to the Brothers.
-She has been a private resident at the Charterhouse for 15 years, and knows its residents and organisation well.
-Buzz is covering for Hannah Crane who is on maternity leave.
+She has previously worked with adults with learning disabilities and served as a police officer for 7 years.

 EA to the Master, and Clerk to the Governors